InnovateForVegas/.github/profile/legal.md

 # Legal Status of our Organization

-As of 11 December 2023:
+As of 11 March 2024:

 - Our Organization is, by all accounts, one in good standing
 - Amended Articles accepted with Nevada Secretary of State, our nonprofit corporation has been re-named
+- Name-change with IRS completed
+  - Affirmation Letter received 6 March 2024
-- Name-change letter submitted to IRS for record name change and EIN update
+  - IRS Exempt Organization Database updated with our name change 11 March 2024
-- Affirmation letter requested at the same time
-- Updates to services, financial accounts and services, and miscellaneous can proceed on receipt of the Affirmation Letter from the IRS
+- Updates to financial accounts and services and miscellaneous is proceeding

 ## Why Rename?